Destination wedding switzerland

 Spring (April to June)

-• Soft light, cool temperatures, often still snow on the peaks
+• Soft light, cool temperatures, often snow still on the peaks

 • Golden hour – 7pm to 8pm

-• Fresh meadows, alpine flowers, peaceful atmosphere
+• Fresh meadows, alpine flowers, quiet atmosphere

 Swiss Elopement Photographer 1